 We recognize revenue from contract research and development and research progress payments in accordance with Staff Accounting Bulletin No. 104, Revenue Recognition (SAB 104) and Emerging Issues Task Force 00-21, Accounting for Revenue Arrangements with Multiple Deliverables (EITF 00-21).
 During the third quarter of 2003, we elected to change the method we use to recognize revenue under SAB 104 related to non-refundable collaborator payments, including up-front licensing payments, payments for development activities, and research progress (milestone) payments, to the Substantive Milestone Method, adopted retroactively to January 1, 2003.
-Under this method, we recognize revenue from non-refundable up-front license payments, not tied to achieving a specific performance milestone, ratably over the period over which we are obligated to perform services.
-The period over which we are obligated to perform services is estimated based on product development plans.
+Under this method, we recognize revenue from non-refundable up-front license payments, not tied to achieving a specific performance milestone, ratably over the period over which we are obligated to perform services is estimated based on product development plans.
 These estimates are likely to change based on the results and progress of clinical trials and drug production.
 Changes in these estimates could result in a significant change to the amount of revenue recognized in future periods.
 In addition, if a collaborator terminates the agreement in accordance with the terms of the contract, we would recognize the remainder of the up-front payment at the time of the termination.
-Payments for development activities are recognized as revenue as eamed, ratably over the period of effort.
-Substantive at-risk milestone payments, which are based on achieving a specific performance milestone.
-Previously, we had recognized revenue from non-refundable collaborator payments based on the period of activities are recognized as revenue as revenue when the milestone is achieved and the related payment is due, provided there is no future service obligation associated with that milestone.
-Previously, we had recognized revenue.
-However, the revenue recognized was limited to the amount of non-refundable payments treceived.
-The change in
+Payments for development activities are recognized as revenue as earned, ratably over the period of effort.
+Substantive at-risk milestone payments, which are based on achieving a specific performance milestone, are recognized as revenue when the milestone is achieved and the related payment is due, provided there is no future service obligation associated with that milestone.
+Previously, we had recognized revenue from non-refundable collaborator payments based on the percentage of costs incurred to date, estimated costs to complete, and total expected contract revenue.
+However, the revenue recognized was limited to the amount of non-refundable payments received.
+The change in accounting method was made